DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 or equal to 11 stone.
 (The simplest approach is to create a <code>Stonewt</code> object initialized to 11 stone and to compare the other objects with that object.)

-??? note "Code - program"
+??? note "Code - Program"
     <!--codeinclude-->
     [](../exercises/chapter11/ch11_6_stn.cpp)
     <!--/codeinclude-->

-??? note "Code - prototypes"
+??? note "Code - Prototypes"
     <!--codeinclude-->
     [](../exercises/chapter11/ch11_6_stn.h)
     <!--/codeinclude-->